I noticed the problem when one of my posts wasn’t displaying the tweet I embedded in the post.

 If you’ve used a shortcode or added the tweet URL to embed a tweet in your post, a non-working URL will display when the tweet is deleted or the Twitter account is closed.

-To make sure the tweets you embed in your posts display, take the extra step to use the Twitter native embed tweet code in your blog posts.
+Take the extra step to use the Twitter native embed tweet code in your blog posts.

 Thank you for your help, Adrian!